 You had working gas or electricity to cook with.

 Thank God for clean, running water.

-Your family’s body are functioning well enough to eat and digest food.
+Your family’s bodies are functioning well enough to eat and digest food.

-You have resources to provide food for your family.
+You have the resources to provide food for your family.

 You are skilled enough to prepare a meal for your family.